CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

 ## Lab scenario

 Microsoft Sentinel is Microsoft's cloud-native SIEM and SOAR solution.
 Through connecting data sources from Microsoft and third-party security solutions, you have the ability to execute security operations tasks.
-In this lab exercise, you will create a Microsoft Sentinel workspace with data connectors to Azure AD for executing hunting queries using Kusto Query Language (KQL).
+In this lab exercise, you will create a Microsoft Sentinel workspace with data connectors to Microsoft entra ID for executing hunting queries using Kusto Query Language (KQL).

 ## Lab Objectives

 In this lab, you will be performing the following tasks:

 - Task 1 - Create a Microsoft Sentinel workspace
-- Task 2 - Add Azure AD as a Data source
+- Task 2 - Add Microsoft entra ID as a Data source
 - Task 3 - Run Kusto query on User activity

 ## Architecture Diagram